BYLAWS OF THE GREATER WASHINGTON DC CHAPTER

 Section 1.
 Regular Meetings

 Unless otherwise specified by the Board, Chapter meetings shall be held regularly.
 The dates and arrangements for these meetings shall be determined annually by the Board of Directors at their first meeting held following July 1.
-In case of any emergency or extremely bad weather, a meeting may be cancelled by the President.
+In case of any emergency or extremely bad weather, a meeting may be canceled by the President.

 Section 2.
 Special Meetings

-Special meetings of the membership may be called by a majority vote of the Board, the President or by a petition to the board of ten percent of the Chapter’s Regular Members.
+Special meetings of the membership may be called by a majority vote of the Board, the President, or by a petition to the board of ten percent of the Chapter’s Regular Members.
 Notice and purpose of the meeting shall be distributed to all Regular Members.
-Seven days notice of the meeting shall be given.
+Seven days' notice of the meeting shall be given.